Sak Yant Tattoo FAQ | Thai Tattoo Questions

 Is a Bamboo Tattoo the same thing as a Sak Yant Tattoo?

-No: The term Bamboo Tattoo is usually used by Tattoo Shops and Artists as a marketing tool for those people looking for a Traditional Thai Sak Yant Tattoo, which is done using the Hand poked method.
-Using Bamboo needles for a Sak Yant were never a part of Sak yant History, as they have always used a metal Needle (Khem) which is considered a magical tool of the Sak Yant Masters.
+No: The term Bamboo Tattoo is usually used by Tattoo Shops and Artists as a marketing tool for the method of hand poked tattoos which sometimes include artistic replica Sak Yant Designs.
+Using Bamboo needles for a Sak Yant were never a part of Sak Yant History, as they have always used a metal Needle (Khem) which is considered a magical tool of the Sak Yant Masters.

 However the term Bamboo Tattoo is still widely used by Bloggers and Tourists when referring to the Sak Yant Tattoo.
 Tattoo artists and parlors who are unable to provide a real Sak Yant complete with magical blessing, promote the term Bamboo Tattoo to attract tourists who do not understand the difference between a ‘artistic replica’ and an Authentic Sak Yant.
-You can read more here Bamboo Tattoo – Thailand’s Biggest Tourists Scam
+You can read more here What is a Bamboo Tattoo

 Is a Sak Yant from Thailand or Cambodia?